360 Photography Guide

 Hosting is another area where the industry is settling around two solutions.
 Self-hosting and Hosting as a Service.
 I now host all of my own tours as I don’t see Virtual Tours as a central plank of my business.
 Other people use the Hosting as a Service provider as a white-labelled host so that they can sell the hosting as well as the photography.
 This comes at a price though and different providers offer different features.
 You cannot at this point migrate a tour from one host to another because you build the links between panoramas inside of the hosting environment.

 If you want to leverage the power of 3DVista or Pano2VR, and have the ability to serve the tours from anywhere, you should consider Amazon.
-There is an excellent tutorial by Tony Redhead detailing all of the steps involved to configure Amazon S3 to host 360° tours.
-I would recommend it without hesitation, it is regularly updated and makes a complicated process simple.
+I have written an exhaustive and detailed guide to setting up a website using Amazon S3 and CloudFront..
 Best of all, if you are a moderate to small user it costs nothing.
 I have over twenty panoramas hosted with Amazon and the service is outstanding.

 Hosting as a Service